VikaatGH/verilog-processor/README.md

 # verilog-processor
-This project implements a Single Cycle 32-bit RISC-V Processor.
+This project implements a Single Cycle 32-bit RISC-V Processor in Verilog language.
 The processor supports a set of RISC-V instructions, along a custom instruction, FLOOR_LOG, designed to compute the floor of the logarithm (base 2) of a register’s value.

 ## Features
 - 32-bit instruction set